 - No sense of joy

-One potential caution: PEA supplementation is not advised for individual who have elevated levels of PEA such as seen in some individuals suffering from schizophrenia, bipolar mania, and agitated depression.
+One potential caution: PEA supplementation is not advised for individuals who have elevated levels of PEA, such as seen in some individuals suffering from schizophrenia, bipolar mania and agitated depression.
 Often the clinical picture indicates who is suffering from too much PEA versus too little.
 Diagnostic accuracy is greater improved, however, by measuring levels of PEA in the urine.
 Please see our page on Neurotransmitter Screening for details.